Overview of Data Management and Policies

-The Archaeometry Laboratory respects intellectual property and acknowledgment of individuals’ contributions towards scientific research, and encourages dissemination and sharing of primary-source data with the broader scientific community.
-Our position on data-sharing is in-line with obligations laid out by the Society for American Archaeology’s Principles of Archaeological Ethics, the Register of Professional Archaeologists’ Code of Conduct, and the Archaeological Institute of America's Code of Professional Standards.
-That is, that archaeologists are stewards of the archaeological record and have an ethical obligation to make their data available to other scholars within a reasonable time period.
-The data management and sharing plan outlined here is intended to emphasize the importance of these ethical obligations and to meet requirements of major funding entities such as the National Science Foundation (NSF) and the National Endowment for the Humanities (NEH).
+This policy is a living document that details the guiding principles and efforts made by senior Archaeometry Lab staff to promote data accessibility and scholarly reuse of data.
+As an NSF-supported lab, and in accordance with NSF requirements for dissemination and sharing of results (AAG VI.D.4) and data management plans (GPG II.C.2.j), the Archaeometry Laboratory recognizes an obligation to share and to maintain a formal data-management plan for data generated using NSF funding, including data generated by laboratory staff and by investigators participating in our collaborative NSF-subsidy program.
+Our formal position on sharing of data is in-line with obligations laid out by the Society for American Archaeology’s Principles of Archaeological Ethics and the Register of Professional Archaeologists’ Code of Conduct.
+That is: archaeologists are stewards of the archaeological record, and they have an ethical obligation to make their data available to other scholars within a reasonable time period.
+The Lab’s data management plan is intended to emphasize the importance of these obligations and to meet requirements of major funding entities such as the National Science Foundation (NSF) and the National Endowment for the Humanities (NEH).

 Data Management and Use